lionel-hue/LAN_CHAT/README.md

 - `Downlaod zip` and browse through the source code  to inspect and probably tweak the software

 - `Use your C compiler to compiler ` to  compile the project.
-If you have your C compilert installed, then run the '_LAN_CHAT_GCC.bat' cmd exectuable to compile the project.
+If you have your C compiler installed, navigate through the `Binaries/` then run the `_LAN_CHAT_GCC.bat` cmd exectuable to compile the project.
 It will be finally available newly compiled in the parent directory.

 - Or if you simply want to use the software directly `navigate through the 'lanCHAT'` folder and run APPLICATION.exe